whiskyechobravo/kerko/docs/getting-started.md

 1. The first step is to install the desired version of KerkoApp.
-You may check the list of [available versions][KerkoApp versions], but make sure to choose one that matches the documentation version you are currently reading.
+You may check the list of [available versions][KerkoApp versions], but make sure to choose one that matches the documentation version you are currently reading!
 For version 1.0.0, for example, replace `VERSION` with `1.0.0` in the commands
    below: